leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 There are so many things I want to share with you right now, that's one of the reasons I started to work on Leon at the first place.
 Not only to work on the code itself, but also think about the structure of such project as it is scalable, very flexible and build up a whole community around it.

-Indeed, before the official release of Leon many things have to be done to make sure that we have a respectable personal assistant who is extended by skills that can cover many scenarios and properly respect our privacy.
+Indeed, before the official release of Leon many things have to be done to make sure that we have a respectable virtual assistant who is extended by skills that can cover many scenarios and properly respect our privacy.
 Hence these new capabilities I will share with you shortly.

 Please get comfy, it may be a bit long for some of us, sorry about that.
 But I have so many things to share!
 I tried my best to illustrate with images.